Chapter 1: Sylvanna's Final Adventure

 The witch laughed haughtily at the hero's words.
 "Fool," she sneered.
 "Such things mean nothing to me.
 I will defeat you, and that will be the end of your folly."

 At the witch's pronouncement, a great crack sounded in the air.
 It was the demon, emerging from the ruins of the house.
-It was a great, huge thing, taller than an ogre, as hideous as a shriek; the stuff of nightmares.
+It was a great, huge thing, taller than an ogre and as hideous as a shriek.
 Its enormous maw was covered in old blood, and its long, black claws dripped with venomous poison.

 "Who dares disturb my slumber?" the demon roared.